2014 FIVB Men's Volleyball World Championship: First round

 Teams were seeded in the first three positions of each pool following the serpentine system according to their FIVB World Ranking as of 7 October 2013.
 FIVB reserved the right to seed the hosts as head of pool A regardless of the World Ranking.
 All teams not seeded were drawn to take other available positions in the remaining lines, following the World Ranking.
 The draw was held in Warsaw, Poland on 27 January 2014.
 Because the CAVB and NORCECA qualification process were in progress on 27 January 2014, the best world rankings of CAVB (13, 15 and 19) and NORCECA (4, 7, 11, 20 and 22) were used when the draw was made.
 Rankings are shown in brackets except the hosts who ranked 5th.

 Second round

 Third round

 The third round draw was held in Łódź, Poland on 14 September 2014.
 The 1st ranked teams of pools E and F were placed in different pools, while the second and third placed teams were drawn.

 Squads

 Venues

-It was the first time Poland had hosted an FIVB Volleyball Men's World Championship.
+It was the first time Poland had hosted an FIVB Men's Volleyball World Championship.
 Matches were played in Kraków, Gdańsk, Wrocław, Katowice, Łódź, Bydgoszcz and Warsaw.